The National Budget: On the Economy of Political Domination Ruthless Criticism

 C. International competitiveness and the worldwide success of the national economy

-D. The money earned in the society over which the bourgeois state rules, and to the accumulation of which its citizens are bound, is also the material means with which the bourgeois state pursues its aims, and it uses its sovereign authority to procure that money.
-By using its force to obtain resources the way it does, the state obeys its economy in a fitting manner:
+D. The money earned in the society over which the bourgeois state rules, the money which its citizens are compelled to accumulate, also constitutes the material means that the bourgeois state uses in the pursuit of its aims.
+At the same time, it uses its sovereign authority to procure that money, thereby obeying the laws of its economy in a fitting manner:

-– By taxation, the state takes part in the income and expenditure of its citizens.
+- The state collects taxes, taking a share of the income and expenditure of its citizens.

-– The state makes use of credit, whose usefulness for the business world the state guarantees.
+- The state makes use of credit and guarantees its usefulness for the business world

-A. The Establishment and Maintenance of a Nation of Competitors
+A. Establishing and Maintaining a Nation of Competitors

 1. Law and Order

-In order to establish and maintain a system in which money is to be earned and accumulated, the bourgeois state must above all ensure legal security.
-The business to which people should commit themselves needs rules; i.e., a multitude of laws for the concluding and fulfillment of all kinds of contracts in which property and services change hands.
-An extensive judiciary apparatus ensures the proper application of these rules in all business affairs.
-This apparatus must in turn be able to rely upon a thoroughly effective police force.
-And since wherever such laws are applied, the violation of these laws is also to be found, criminal courts are needed to protect the authority of the law from those who do not obey it by punishing these violations.
+In order to establish and maintain a system in which money is to be earned and accumulated, the bourgeois state’s first priority is to ensure law and order.
+The business activities people are to engage in require rules – a set of laws on the exchange of property and services, i.e., on the modalities of entering into contracts and fulfilling their terms.
+An extensive legal apparatus ensures obedience to these rules in all economic transactions, and it must be able to rely upon an effective police force.
+And since laws go hand in hand with the violation of laws, criminal courts are needed to protect the authority of the law from those who disobey it.

-The state power directs and manages this “fight for survival” in all of its forms by accompanying it with legal regulations and the administration of justice.
-The state monopolizes the violence that is inherent in the competition between property owners, and thereby establishes this violence.
-That is, the state forbids the private use of force and “replaces” it by placing sovereign force behind the interests that are justified by the state’s law, and enforces these interests against those interests that are unjustified.
-With that, the state power quite logically supplements the empowerment of property owners – who are thereby in the position to harm the interests and needs of other people, and are quite justified in doing so – with the shabby protection of person.
-This pitiful leftover is thus all that remains of someone who has lost his entire means of subsistence.
-Coerced into being concerned with nothing but one’s own advantage, everybody reckons with violence in this way – namely, with governmental force, and attempts to make use of it in social commerce, all the while looking to avoid its verdicts.
-And it is self-evident that such a calculating obedience cannot be relied upon.
-This is particularly evident to the bourgeois state power itself, which includes the reciprocal infringements between its legal subjects and their selfish violations of the rules into its corpus of laws from the very beginning, and then immediately subjects them to a second general rule, according to which crime is always punished.[8]
+State power organizes this “fight for survival” by furnishing all its various forms with legal regulations and the administration of justice.
+The state monopolizes the violence inherent in the competition between property owners, and thereby establishes the necessity of that violence.
+The state forbids the private use of force and “replaces” it with its own sovereign force, upholding those interests that are justified by law against those that are not.
+The state power thereby follows through on its empowerment of property owners – who are thereby put in a position to harm the interests and needs of other people, and are quite justified in doing so – by establishing the protection of “the person”, which represents what little is left over after a person has lost all means of subsistence.
+Coerced into pursuing nothing but their own advantage at the cost of others, everybody reckons with violence, that is, with the force of the state, and attempts to make use of it in their social interactions, all the while looking to avoid its sanctions.
+Obviously, there is no relying upon such calculating obedience, which is why the bourgeois state, from the very start, takes up its legal subjects’ reciprocal infringements and their self-interested violations of the law into its corpus of laws, immediately subjecting them to the further general rule that each and every crime is to be punished.
+[7]

 2. The Political Community